SHOP

 As a rule of thumb, home charging will cost 30p per kWh, which is by far the cheapest option but it's slower at around 7kW.

-Use a public fast charger and you benefit from up to 100kW rapid charging, costing between 53p and 77p per kWh.
 This means a full charge from 0-100% should cost around £42, which is far cheaper than petrol at the time of writing.

-If you just want an electric car to get you from A to B, then this SUV is for you.
 It’s great for both families with active kids and dog owners who need a little extra boot space for their four-legged friend.

-It’s not the cheapest, mind, with that particular title going to the MG ZS EV, but on a finance deal, the overall price reduces
+It’s not the cheapest, mind, with that particular title going to the MG ZS EV, but on a finance deal, the overall price reduces.

 It’s got some tough competition from MG, Vauxhall and Mazda, but if you’re after a quirky car that’s practical and with a decent all-electric range, then the e-2008 is a great option.